nik-wendt/moisture-sensor-server/README.md

 ## The server
 Fast api on postgress with SqlAlchemy in between.
 Alembic used for db migrations.
+###
+Included MCU code is provided.
+Deployed onto the xiao board with circuitpython 9.xx

 ### TODOs:
 - Clean up alembic with a nice squash now this is 1.0-ish